Naime Sultan: Kemaleddin's affair and divorce

 Hatice Sultan, daughter of Sultan Murad V, her neighbour in the adjoining villa, had been having an affair for three years, between 1901 and 1904, with her husband, Kemaleddin Pasha.
 According to Filizten Hanım, the two decided to have Naime murdered so they could get married.
 At that time of discovery, Naime Sultan was ill.
 The shock of discovering that the husband she loved was cheating on her with her cousin further weakened her and she did not recover for some time, and this reinforced the rumors that the two lovers had poisoned her.
 However, Naime's medicines, cosmetics, drinks and food were analyzed and found no poison.

 Many of the sources reveal the same idea about how this love between Kemaleddin Pasha and Hatice Sultan emerged.
 According to this idea, this love story consists of a trap set by Hatice Sultan.
-Thus, she want to take revenge from Sultan Abdul Hamid, who has imprisoned her father in Çırağan Palace for years, left her single until the age of thirty and caused her to marry someone she never loved.
+Thus, she wanted to take revenge from Sultan Abdul Hamid, who has imprisoned her father in Çırağan Palace for years, left her single until the age of thirty and caused her to marry someone she never loved.
 The perfect way to take revenge was to ruin the marriage of Sultan favourite's daughter.

 However, Semih Mümtaz, whose father, the Governor of Bursa, was charged with guarding Kemaleddin Pasha in his internal exile, mentions nothing whatsoever about a plot to poison Naime, but rather claims that the affair between Hatice Sultan and Kemaleddin Pasha consisted of the exchange of love letters tossed over the garden wall, heated love letters on the part of the impulsive Kemaleddin Pasha.
 He claims that Hatice Sultan had the Pasha's letters stolen and revealed to Sultan Abdul Hamid on purpose, in revenge for the poor husband the Sultan had chosen for her.

 The resulting scandal angered Abdul Hamid.
 First he had Naime Sultan divorce her husband.
 Then he stripped Kemaleddin Pasha of all his military honors and exiled him to Bursa.
 Hatice's father, Murad, was a diabetic and when he heard of the affair, the shock of his distress brought on his death a short time later.